Quantitative FinanceApril 7, 2026

 3. Algorithmic Rebate Arbitrage

-High-frequency trading firms exploit maker-taker rebates by simultaneously buying and shorting to capture the spread.
-This "synthetic volume" inflates short ratios without representing genuine institutional accumulation.
+High-frequency trading firms exploit maker-taker rebates by simultaneously buying and shorting.
+This inflates short ratios without representing genuine institutional accumulation.

 Impact: DIX signal contaminated with 15-25% noise